Encyclopedia … combined with a great Buyer's Guide!

 Author: Dr. Rüdiger Paschotta, RP Photonics AG, RP Photonics AG

 Abstract: The article first explains a number of technical aspects, all showing that LEDs can be more energy efficient than any other light sources.
-Nevertheless, it then shows that rebound effects may well turn this into effectively more consumption, rather than less.
+Nevertheless, it then shows that rebound effects can turn this into effectively more consumption, rather than less, if one does not pay attention to this.
 The reason is basically that people generally use (and waste) more of what is available cheaply.

 Ref.: encyclopedia articles on light-emitting diodes and fluorescent lamps; for German-speaking readers: articles on Beleuchtung, Leuchtdiode, Leuchtstofflampe and Rebound-Effekt